 Bird sunning is the act of spreading out in full sunshine to expose plumage and skin to direct sunlight.
-Hundreds of bird species engage in sunning, and some of the most common birds to see sunning include doves, pigeons, vultures, cormorants, darters, anhingas and sparrows.
+Hundreds of bird species engage in sunning, and some of the most common birds that birders may see sunning include doves, pigeons, vultures, cormorants, darters, anhingas, tits, titmice, jays, and sparrows.

 When sunning, birds orient themselves to expose the maximum amount of their plumage to the sun.
 Different birds will sun in different ways, but common sunning postures include:

 - Standing with the back to the sun

 - Fluffing feathers on the head and back to expose skin

 - Spreading the tail

 - Raising wings to expose underparts or flanks